 Due to the inconsistent performance of the agriculture sector in the Caribbean over the past decade or more, the demand for water for agriculture has declined.
-There are some countries, however, such as Guyana, Belize, and Jamaica, where this need is still significant.
-Climate change models for the Caribbean suggest that at a 2 °C global warming threshold, the total annual rainfall for CARICOM countries is expected to decrease by 10 to 20 percent, compared to the present (Simpson, 2010).
+There are some countries, however, such as Guyana, Belize and Jamaica, where this need is still significant.
+Climate Change models for the Caribbean suggest that at a 2 o C global warming threshold, the total annual rainfall for CARICOM countries is expected to decrease by ten to twenty percent, compared to the present (Simpson, 2010).
 This will place significant constraints on the availability of water for agriculture.

 In the Caribbean, food production systems are still based mainly on rain-fed agriculture.
 This has led to seasonality in the production of certain crops.
 As rainfall patterns become more variable and unpredictable, this will lead to a change in the yields of certain crops.
-Research will need to be conducted into more drought-tolerant cultivars.
+Research will need to be conducted into cultivars that are more drought tolerant.
 Where irrigation is employed, the form of irrigation will have to be as water-efficient as possible.

 It has been suggested that water-constrained countries will exacerbate their water security issues if they strive for food self-sufficiency, rather than achieving food security through trade.
-This has led to the concept of 'virtual water', whereby importing food, water-constrained countries will in effect be importing water from more water-endowed countries (Global Water Partnership, 2000).
+This has led to the concept of 'virtual water', where by importing food, water-constrained countries will in effect be importing water from more water-endowed countries (Global Water Partnership, 2000).
 It is clear, therefore, that considerations over water for agriculture will have significant impacts on agriculture policy and domestic and regional food security.